LuisAlejandro/agoras/docs/credentials/threads.rst

 **"Invalid credentials" error**:
 - Double-check your App ID and App Secret
-- Verify your redirect URI matches exactly in both Meta app settings and your command
 - Make sure you're using the correct app credentials
 - Check that Threads API product is enabled

 **"Authorization failed" error**:
 - Make sure you're logged into the correct Facebook/Threads account
 - Check that your app has the required permissions/scopes enabled
-- Verify your redirect URI is correctly configured in Meta app settings
 - Try the authorization process again
 - Clear browser cache and cookies if issues persist